ChillLive/ChillLiveWallpaperProject/README.md

 * Select the scene you like the most.

 **3. Set this background as wallpaper**
-* Tapping this button will generate the app background live wallpaper
+* Generate a live wallpaper preview based on the app current background

 **4. Contribute**
 * App description, contribute to the project and rate the app from here